 The annual contribution limit is set at the annual gift-tax exclusion amount ($15,000 for 2019) per grantor.
 Both spouses can contribute to their children’s 529 if the parent’s income is more than their contribution.
 In fact, anyone can help contribute to your child’s 529 plan—even grandparents.

 K-12 qualified distributions may only be used for up to $10,000 in tuition expenses per student, per year.
 Qualified 529 distributions for college expenses must meet specific rules to maintain their favorable tax treatment.
 Some of the acceptable expenses for college are tuition and fees, books, and computers.
 If you use 529 assets for non-qualified expenditures such as buying a car for your child’s 16th birthday, you will be required to report the distributed earnings as income and pay a 10% penalty.

 How does the tax law’s 529 provision benefit you?

 Let’s look at an example.
 Assume you are married with one child, and each parent contributes $15,000 each to the 529 plan (total $30,000), and the child’s future K-12 tuition expense is equal to the max $10,000 distribution.
 You may save up to $921 in PA income taxes while also saving $20,000 towards your child’s future college expenses, plus any potential investment returns.

-To maximize your child’s education savings and avoid costly tax mistakes, contact your financial advisor to discuss your options.
+To maximize your child’s education savings and avoid costly tax mistakes, contact a CERTIFIED FINANCIAL PLANNERTM to discuss your options.

 The information included herein was obtained from sources which we believe reliable.
 This report is being provided for informational purposes only.
 It does not represent any specific investment and is not intended to be an offer of sale of any kind.
 Past performance is not a guarantee of future results.